c---/ArduinoUSBLinker/README.md

               all in bootloader mode and prevent "no-signal" beeping.
               Example: "$M&lt;P18" will select pin 18 (PD2/INT0).

-   $M&lt;Bn : Sets the bit rate in microseconds.
+   $M&lt;Bn : Sets the bit time in microseconds.
               Example: "$M&lt;B32" will set a 32µs signaling rate.

+   $M&lt;Rn : Sets the serial port baud rate.
+Only for non-MultiWii builds.
+In
+              MultiWii builds this will always return "0" in the status line.
+              Example: "$M&lt;R115200" will set the serial port to 115200 bps.

+   $M&lt;W  : Write the pin, bit time, and serial port baud to EEPROM.
+These
+              will be restored on reset.
+Only for non-MultiWii builds.

    All commands, including invalid commands that start with "$M&lt;" will print the current settings back over the serial port.
 The settings are followed by a list of all the ports and the starting pin number for each.

    Example status line:
-   P18:B136:PINS:B0:C8:D16:
+   P18:B136:R9600:PINS:B0:C8:D16:

-   Pin 18 is selected, bit rate is 136µs and there are 3 ports:
+   Pin 18 is selected, bit rate is 136µs, baud rate is 9600, and there are 3 ports:
    PORTB starts with pin 0.
    PORTC starts with pin 8.
    PORTD starts with pin 16.